DYD-BTech-Projects/DIYA_RANI/README.md

-Round Robin CPU Scheduling Simulator (GUI + Animation)

-This project is a visual and interactive simulation of the Round Robin CPU Scheduling Algorithm.
-It includes:

-✔ Full GUI using Tkinter
-✔ Animated CPU burst execution
-✔ Cartoon-style process characters
-✔ Gantt Chart generation using Matplotlib
-✔ Auto-generated Waiting Time, Turnaround Time, Completion Time ✔ Beginner-friendly educational interface

-🚀 Features
-1. Beautiful Light-Themed GUI

-Cartoon avatars for each process

-Smooth CPU race animation

-Clean parameter input section

-Tooltips explaining each concept

-2. Complete RR Simulation

-Correct Round Robin execution

-Time Quantum based switching

-Dynamic ready queue handling

-Accurate CPU timing

-3. Detailed Results

-Table of:

-Waiting Time

-Turnaround Time

-Completion Time

-Average WT and TAT

-Auto-generated Gantt Chart

-🧠 Concepts Used

-Round Robin Scheduling

-Context Switching

-Arrival Time Handling

-Ready Queue (FCFS order)

-CPU Burst Execution

-Performance Calculations

-🛠 Technologies & Libraries Used
-1. Tkinter

-Used for GUI (buttons, labels, frames).

-2. Matplotlib

-Used to create the Gantt Chart.

-3. Collections (deque)

-Used for implementing the Ready Queue.

-4. Time module

-Used for animation delays.

-💻 How to Run
-python rr_fun_light_theme_final.py

-📊 Output Screens

-Animated CPU race

-Gantt chart visual

-Results table

-Informational popups

-🔧 Future Improvements

-Dark & neon themes

-Add more scheduling algorithms (SJF, FCFS, Priority)

-Export results to PDF

-Add sound effects for animation

-Create a web version

-📝 My Efforts & Contribution

-Designed GUI layout

-Implemented RR logic

-Created animation system

-Added info popups + learning content

-Built Gantt chart integration

-Improved user experience

-Explained OS concepts

-📚 Conclusion

-This project successfully demonstrates the working of Round Robin Scheduling Algorithm using a fun, visual and interactive interface.
-It serves as an excellent educational tool and provides both theoretical understanding and practical simulation.
+🎯 Round Robin CPU Scheduler – Interactive GUI Simulator 👩‍🎓 Student: Diya Rani
+🆔 Roll No: DYD-23-05
+🏫 Department: SIIEDC (DYD)
+👩‍🏫 Mentor: Ms. Aparna Sharma
+📅 Year: 2025
+⭐ Project Overview

+This project is an interactive and visually clear simulation of the Round Robin CPU Scheduling Algorithm.
+It uses a Python-based GUI to help students understand how Round Robin works by showing:

+how processes enter the ready queue

+how CPU time is shared equally when preemption happens

+how waiting & turnaround times are calculated

+The focus is on clarity, learning, and easy visualization, not just output.

+🖥️ Key Features

+✨ Simple & Clean GUI made using Tkinter
+🌀 Step-by-step execution animation
+📦 Ready Queue visualization
+⏱️ Custom Time Quantum input
+📊 Auto-generated Gantt Chart using Matplotlib
+📘 Table of WT, TAT, CT for each process
+📉 Average waiting & turnaround time displayed automatically 🔄 Fair CPU sharing simulation (true RR behavior)

+🧠 Understanding Round Robin (RR) – In Simple Words

+Round Robin is a preemptive scheduling technique.

+Every process gets a fixed time quantum ⏳.
+If it still needs more time after that, it goes back to the queue and waits for its next turn.

+💡 Why it’s important:

+Ensures fairness

+Eliminates starvation

+Ideal for time-sharing systems

+Used widely in modern OS designs

+🚀 How to Run the Project
+1️⃣ Run the Python File
+Roud Robbin Project.ipynb

+2️⃣ Enter Process Details

+Arrival Time

+Burst Time

+Time Quantum

+3️⃣ Click “Simulate”

+You will see:

+CPU allocation steps

+Ready queue changing live

+Final Gantt chart

+Detailed result table

+🧰 Technologies & Libraries Used

+🟦 Python – Main programming language
+🪟 Tkinter – GUI controls, buttons, tables, labels
+📊 Matplotlib – For generating Gantt chart
+🕒 Time module – For animation timing

+📊 What Output You Get

+✔ Gantt Chart
+✔ Ready Queue logs
+✔ Process execution timeline
+✔ Completion Time
+✔ Waiting Time
+✔ Turnaround Time
+✔ Average WT & TAT

+All presented in a clear GUI format.

+🎓 What I Learned

+Through this project, I understood:

+🔹 How preemption works in scheduling
+🔹 How Round Robin shares CPU time
+🔹 How to implement scheduling logic in Python
+🔹 How to build a GUI using Tkinter
+🔹 How to plot charts programmatically
+🔹 How to break an algorithm into visual steps

+This project improved both my OS concepts and Python GUI skills.

+🔮 Future Improvements

+Some ideas I may add later:

+🌈 Dark/Light theme switch
+📂 Export results as PDF or CSV
+🎮 More animations
+🧮 Add other algorithms: SJF, Priority, FCFS
+📱 Mobile-friendly version in HTML

+🙏 Acknowledgement

+I am grateful to Ms. Aparna Sharma mam for guiding me throughout this project and helping me understand scheduling concepts in depth.